-The Company has a significant amount of goodwill, intangible assets and IP R&D assets that are assessed at least annually for impairment.
-The impairment analyses of these assets are considered critical because of their significance to the Company.
+We have a significant amount of goodwill, intangible assets and IP R&D assets that are assessed at least annually for impairment.
+The impairment analyses of these assets are considered critical because of their significance to us.
 Intangible assets arising from business combinations or acquisitions, such as goodwill, patents and IP R&D assets are initially recorded at estimated fair value.
 Licensed patents are amortized over the remaining life of the patent.
 IP R&D assets are considered to be indefinite-lived until the completion or abandonment of the associated research and development projects.
-Our goodwill was derived from acquisitions where the purchase price exceeded the fair value of the net assets acquired The Company is required to reassign goodwill to reporting units whenever reorganizations of the internal reporting structure change the composition of its reporting units.
-The Company identified one reporting unit which represents its sole operating segment.
+Our goodwill was derived from acquisitions where the purchase price exceeded the fair value of the net assets acquired We are required to reassign goodwill to reporting units whenever reorganizations of the internal reporting structure change the composition of our reporting units.
+We identified one reporting unit which represents our sole operating segment.

-The Company is required to assess goodwill/intangible assets and IP R&D assets at least annually, or more frequently, if an event occurs or circumstances change that indicates it is more likely than not the fair value of the Company's reporting unit was less than its carrying value.
-In assessing goodwill/intangible assets and IP R&D assets for impairment, the Company may first assess qualitative factors to determine whether it is more likely than not that the fair value of its reporting unit is less than its carrying value.
+We are required to assess goodwill/intangible assets and IP R&D assets at least annually, or more frequently, if an event occurs or circumstances change that indicates it is more likely than not the fair value of our reporting unit was less than our carrying value.
+In assessing goodwill/intangible assets and IP R&D assets for impairment, we may first assess qualitative factors to determine whether it is more likely than not that the fair value of our reporting unit is less than our carrying value.

+Goodwill Impairment

-Goodwill Impairment.
-The first step of the goodwill asset impairment test used to identify potential impairment compares the fair value of the reporting unit with its carrying amount, including goodwill assets.
-The Company determined the fair market value of its single reporting unit as of December 31, 2021 to be its market capitalization of \$132,760,914, which represents \$78.00 per share (the market close price) multiplied by 1,702,063 shares (consisting of 1,701,799 shares of common stock plus 264 special voting shares which are exchangeable into common stock for no additional consideration) on December 31, 2021.
+The first step of the goodwill asset impairment test used to identify potential impairment compares the fair value of the reporting unit with our carrying amount, including goodwill assets.
+We determined the fair market value of our single reporting unit as of December 31, 2021 to be our market capitalization of \$132,760,914, which represents \$78.00 per share (the market close price) multiplied by 1,702,063 shares (consisting of 1,701,799 shares of common stock plus 264 special voting shares which are exchangeable into common stock for no additional consideration) on December 31, 2021.
 The carrying amount of the reporting unit as of December 31, 2021 was \$39,322,695 (total assets of \$62.7 million less total liabilities of \$23.4 million).